 of this document:

-AO Code points that can be in the output
+AO Code points that may be in the output

-MN Code points that cannot be in the output because they never
+MN Code points that cannot be in the output because they are

 D Code points that cannot be in the output because they are

 A subsequent version of a profile that references a newer version of a

 repertoire with new code points will inherently have some code points